 We approach our nature-based healing work with the understanding that loving earth and each other means carrying the sacred responsibility to understand the present day impacts of our shared history on the lands that we call home.

 We recognize that our being here is inextricably linked to the oppression and attempted erasure of Indigenous peoples as well as the horrific legacy of slavery.
-The processes by which our ancestors came to reside on Turtle Island are steeped in injustice and harm.
-A commitment to our Community Care Practices is one way that we humbly attempt to account for, understand, and repair some of that harm in ways that go beyond apology or an acknowledgement on a website.
+The processes by which our ancestors came to reside on Turtle Island are steeped in injustice and violence.
+A commitment to our Community Care Practices is one way that we humbly attempt to repair some of that harm.

 We see it as part of our work to learn what it means to be in right relationship, to live in alignment with our deepest held visions, to understand our unique roles in relationship to place, to enact our responsibilities as settler-occupiers on Indigenous lands, and to cultivate authentic relationships of solidarity and shared struggle towards collective liberation.